Hike in Cortina: Lower Fanes Falls

 Path 30 minutes

-Retrace your steps until you reach the intersection of "Pian de Loa, 1349 m", from where we took this detour.
+Retrace your steps until you reach the intersection of "Pian de Loa," 1349 m, the same place from where we took this detour.
 It should take you about half an hour.
-If you are tired, or you are not interested in passing under the waterfall, from here you could go back to the car.
+If you are tired and you are not interested in walking anymore and passing under the waterfall, you could even go back to the car.

-Once you reach the crossroads, turn right, following the direction "Ponte Outo" - "Valle di Fanes".
-It means "High Bridge, Fanes Valley".
-From here you would probably stop for a moment to take a look at the "Rü de Fanes", the river just behind the crossroads, which could be a beautiful place to rest a bit and gather your energy.
+Once you reach the crossroads, turn right, following the direction "Ponte Outo" - "Valle di Fanes."
+It means "High Bridge, Fanes Valley."
+From here you would probably stop for a moment to take a look at the "Rü de Fanes," the stream just behind the crossroads, which could be a beautiful place to rest a bit and gather your energy.

-Once you cross the river, you will find a road that goes into the woods.
+Once you cross the stream, you will find a road that goes into the woods.
 Initially it will be flat, but the slope will progressively increase, but it never becomes excessive.
-After about thirty minutes, you will see the bridge called "Ponte Outo".
+After about thirty minutes, you will see the bridge called "Ponte Outo."

 Road that goes into the woods

-The bridge stands on a ravine dug by the river "Rü de Travenanzes".
-The name "Ponte Outo" literally means high bridge, in the local dialect.
-Now that you're on it, you probably haven't any doubt about the reason for this name.
+The bridge stands on a ravine dug by the stream "Rü de Travenanzes."
+The name "Ponte Outo" literally means "high bridge," in the local dialect.
+Now that you're on it, you surely don't have doubt about the reason for this name.

 The bridge over the Rü de Travenanzes